tomatolog/manticore/docs/12_sphinxconf_options_reference/indexer_program_configuration_options/lemmatizercache.rst

 you control how much RAM exactly can be spent for that uncompressed dictionary cache.

-Currently, the only available dictionary is ru.pak, the Russian one.
-The compressed dictionary is approximately 10 MB in size.
+Currently, the only available dictionaries are ru.pak, en.pak, and de.pak.
+These are the russian, english and german dictionaries.
+The compressed dictionary is approximately 2 to 10 MB in size.
 Note that the dictionary stays in memory at all times, too.
 The default cache size is 256 KB.
 The accepted cache sizes are 0 to 2047 MB.
 It's safe to raise the cache size too high; the lemmatizer will only use the needed memory.